-HMPPS collects and processes personal data to provide safe and secure prison services, including those related to the management and rehabilitation of offenders.
+HMPPS is an Executive Agency/Arm’s Length Body of the Ministry of Justice (MoJ).
+MoJ is the data controller for the personal information we hold.
+HMPPS collects and processes personal data for the exercise of its own and associated public functions.
+These include: providing safe and secure prison services, including those related to the management and rehabilitation of offenders.

 About personal information